 Who is texting while driving?
 People of all ages.
 But teenagers do it more.
 Approximately 49 percent of boys in a survey admitted to texting; 45 percent of girls conceded they text while they drive.

 As a result, people are getting badly hurt, and they are getting killed.
-A 2015 study found that age correlated with cell phone accidents while driving.
+One study found that age correlated with cell phone accidents while driving.
 The result is what you would expect.
 Younger drivers are disproportionately dying.
 The impact is catastrophic.
-A 2013 study found that more than 3,000 teenagers die every year from texting.
+Another found that more than 3,000 teenagers die every year from texting.
 It causes over 300,000 injuries.
 A 2018 study found that texting bans do not impact teenagers.
 Why?
 Because they do not listen and they just keep on texting.

 In Maryland, juries rarely hear about accidents that result from texting.
 Why?
 Because smart defense counsel usually admits their client is responsible in these cases.
 In our jurisdiction, if the defendant admits to being responsible for the crash, no evidence can come in that is going to get the jury mad at the defendant.

 We don't like this rule because it does not give the jury the full context of why the collision happened, leaving them to speculate about what happened.
 But this is the law.
 In fact, plaintiffs' attorneys don't want to win this issue with the trial judge because it is very likely to get reversed on appeal which means you lose your entire verdict and have to start over again from scratch.Why Are People So Foolish as to Text and Drive?

 Everyone is talking about texting and driving.
 There are so many public service announcements now.
 Maryland has a law that forbids it.
 Yet people keep on doing it.
 Why?
 We have to start getting to the root of it instead of just preaching that people need to stop.
 Because we keep telling them that people are going to get hurt or killed and they are not stopping.